• 1,1,1,2-Tetrafluoroethane

 Synthetic route

 Synthetic route of the raw material of 1, 1, 1, 2-tetfluoroethane: it has been reported of as much as several dozens of major synthetic routes.
 Among them, the major synthetic route is shown as the figure.
 For various synthetic routes, considering comprehensively of the sources of raw materials, production processes and waste treatment and other factors, only two routes of raw materials, trichlorethylene and tetrachlorethylene have practical value of industrial production.
 In the actual industrial production, trichlorethylene raw material routes, due to its simple reaction step and small amounts of by-products, is preferentially recommended.
 Trichlorethylene route, the main production process are liquid, gas and gas-liquid method.
 Take trichlorethylene (TCE) and hydrogen fluoride (HF) as raw materials, upon the action of catalyst, perform addition and substitution reaction in the first step to generate 1,1,1-trifluoro-2-chloroethane (HCFC-133a ); then, at higher temperatures, perform the second step to generate 1,1,1,2-tetrafluoroethane (HFC-134a).
 The reaction equation is as follows: The advantage of liquid Freon is following the traditional production methods with simple production process and relatively mature technology.
 In 1982, DuPont ha applied liquid fluorination for the manufacturing of HFC-134a.
 However, at high temperature, due to the emergent corrosion of the equipment and the difficulty in conducting continuous production, this method is still in the stage of small-range laboratory test.
 Shanghai Institute of Organic Chemistry Research has applied Cl (CF2CF2) 4OCF2SO2F (perfluoroalkoxy sulfonyl fluoride) as a catalyst and have reaction in the KF solution at the pressure of 230e and 12.5MPa for 2h to give HC-134a with the yield being 88%.
 The reaction equation is: CF3CH2Cl + KF---CF3CH2F + KCl, compared with the DuPont method, the CAS Shanghai Institute of Organic Chemistry had achieved lower reaction temperature so that corrosion and byproducts have been effectively controlled, making it possible to conduct the continuous production.
 However, it is still difficult to achieve industrial production using this method in short term.
+The above information is edited by the lookchem of Dai Xiongfeng.

 Gas - liquid phase and gas-phase synthesis of tetra-fluoroethane